bytes47/Profile/README.md

 # Hey 👋 I'm Jason McGinn

-Welcome to my GitHub Profile!
+Welcome to my GitHub profile.
-Here you’ll find a curated snapshot of who I am as an systems thinker, and maker of reliable, reproducible tooling.
+This repository provides a curated overview of my work and experience as a systems orchestrator.
+Please reach out if you have any questions.

 ---